andreibesleaga/AgenticMedicalImagingHelper/README.md

 ### Paper

-Andrei N. Beșleagă, **"Agentic Multimodal Architectures for Medical Imaging: Orchestration, Deterministic Fairness Probing, and Governance,"** accepted at the **IEEE International Conference on Smart Innovations for Medicine and Engineering (SIME 2026)**, Sousse, Tunisia, 2–4 Nov.
+Andrei N Besleaga, **"Agentic Multimodal Architectures for Medical Imaging: Orchestration, Deterministic Fairness Probing, and Governance,"** accepted at the **IEEE International Conference on Smart Innovations for Medicine and Engineering (SIME 2026)**, Sousse, Tunisia, 2–4 Nov.
 2026.
 To appear in _IEEE Xplore_.

 - Preprint DOI: [10.5281/zenodo.20762929](https://doi.org/10.5281/zenodo.20762929)